 According to CalEnviroScreen 4.0, Bayview Hunters Point ranks in the 90th percentile in terms of pollution.
 This means that Bayview Hunters Point has a higher pollution burden than 90% of California.
 For diesel particulate matter, Bayview Hunters Point falls in the 99th percentile and the 97th percentile for groundwater threats.
 Additionally, most of Bayview Hunters Point in within the 80th-96th percentile for hazardous waste facilities in the area, according to the CalEnviroScreen 3.0 Hazardous Waste Map.
 The effects of this pollution are reflected in the health of the community.
-Bayview Hunters Point lies in the 97th percentile for asthma.
+Bayview Hunters Point lies in the 97th percentile for low birth weight and the 96th percentile for asthma.